heinrisch/infomentor-rev/README.md

 # InfoMentor Notifier

-A Python tool designed to fetch news, schedules, and notifications from the [InfoMentor](https://www.infomentor.se/) platform and deliver them directly to your Discord server.
+A Python tool designed to fetch news, schedules, and notifications from the [InfoMentor](https://www.infomentor.se/) platform and deliver them directly to your Discord server or Telegram chat.

 - Uses long-lived tokens from mobile auth
 - Supports BankID login